hantsy/building-restful-apis-with-springmvc-gitbook/build-rest.md

 		}
 	}

-The title field can be used to identify two posts in a collection, because they are not presisted in a persistent storage at the moment, `id` value are same--null.
+The title field can be used to identify two posts in a collection, because they are not persisted in a persistent storage at the moment, `id` value are same--null.

 Implements `equals` and `hashCode` with title field of `Post`.